Multi-Winner Voting with Approval Preferences

 \begin{example} Consider the approval-based preference profile from \Cref{ex:proportionality}:

 A linearly-proportional committee $W_1$ could consist of six candidates from $A$, two candidates from $B$, one candidate from $C$, and one candidate from $D$ (this is the committee selected by the Sainte-Lagu\"e apportionment method).
-Another linearly-proportional committee could consist of seven candidates candidates from $A$ but none from $D$ (this is the committee selected by the D'Hondt apportionment method).
+Another linearly-proportional committee could consist of seven candidates candidates from $A$, two from $B$, one from $C$, but none from $D$ (this is the committee selected by the D'Hondt apportionment method).

 In contrast, a degressive-proportional committee $W_2$ could, for example, consist of four candidates from $A$, three candidates from $B$, two candidates from $C$, and one candidate from $D$.
 Another example of a degressive-proportional committee would be $W_3$ with three candidates from each of the sets $A$, $B$, and $C$, and one from $D$.
 Committees $W_2$ and $W_3$, however, are not diverse, since two voters who support $E = \{e_1, e_2, e_3\}$ are not represented at all.
 A diverse committee could consist of, e.g., four candidates from $A$, three candidates from $B$, one candidates from $C$, one candidate from $D$, and one candidate from $E$.
 A regressive-proportional committee would include more candidates from the set $A = \{a_1, \ldots, a_{10}\}$ at the cost of groups supported by less voters.
 For example, a committee that consists of eight candidates from $A$ and two candidates from $B$ would be regressive-proportional. \Cref{tab:disprop} shows the example relations between a size of a group and its number of representatives for different forms of proportionality: \end{example}